CAIN Web Service

 Saturday 27 December 1997

-Members of the Irish National Liberation Army (INLA) shot and killed Billy Wright (age), then leader of the Loyalist Volunteer Force (LVF), within the Maze Prison.
+Members of the Irish National Liberation Army (INLA) shot and killed Billy Wright (37), then leader of the Loyalist Volunteer Force (LVF), within the Maze Prison.
 Wright was sitting in a prison van waiting to be driven to the visiting block when three INLA inmates climbed across the roof of a 'H Block' and shot him several times.
 [This incident was followed by a series of killings of Catholics across Northern Ireland.
 A number of the incidents were subsequently blamed on the Ulster Freedom Fighters (UFF) / Ulster Defence Association (UDA).]

 1998